RedRabbitDevelopment/doskara-servers/hosts/warden/readme.md

 ### Scripts in this directory

-* `get-instance-id.sh NAME`: Outputs the instance tagged with the given NAME.
+* `get-instance-id.sh NAME`: Outputs the instance id with a "Name" tag of the given NAME.

 ### Setting up the cli